 Getting a gastric bypass seems to have become somewhat of a choice these days.
 Nowadays, there’s an increasing desire for that perfect body.
 Images of slim, toned bodies bombard us daily on every media outlet.
 The thing is, having that perfect body won’t just help you catch the eyes of everyone but also help out your health big-time.
 Obesity is more than just being overweight ï¿½ it has incredible detrimental effects on your life and weight problems can cause your body trouble down the line.
-Some of the diseases associated with obesity are: diabetes, hypertension, migraines, and a dozen other liver and heart diseases.
+Some of the diseases associated with obesity are diabetes, hypertension, migraines, and a dozen other liver and heart diseases.

-There are a lot of ways to shed all of those unwanted pounds: dieting and exercise are probably two of the simplest and easisest ways to do so.
+There are a lot of ways to shed all of those unwanted pounds: dieting and exercise are probably two of the simplest and easiest ways to do so.
 Those two choices only require an investment of some time and discipline to get you to a fighting trim.
-Unfortunately, sometimes people don’t have the time to do so, or are suffering from conditions that make exercise or dieting a bit of a no-no or, at worst, make these approaches totally ineffectual.
+Unfortunately, sometimes people don’t have the time to do so or are suffering from conditions that make exercise or dieting a bit of a no-no or, at worst, make these approaches totally ineffectual.
 So, if you’ve been failed by these options, what are the choices that you have left?
 Well, there’s surgery.

 When we think of weight-loss surgery, we usually think of liposuctions.
 That would be a complete misrepresentation of the process.
 Weight-loss surgery is a lot different from weight-reduction surgery, which is what liposuction is ï¿½ liposuction is actually not even actual surgery.
 Operations or procedures that reduce weight do only a temporary reduction of your body weight ï¿½ while weight-loss surgery aims to make changes in your body that would make weight loss a possibility and something that can be maintained.
 A gastric bypass can do this, as long as it is combined with behavioral changes.

 What exactly happens during a gastric bypass?
 Well, in simple terms, a doctor finds a way for your stomach to be made smaller.
-The complicated explanation is that a doctor creates a small pouch for you near the opening of your stomach and connects that pouch directly to your small intestine ï¿½ essentially making your food skip over a large part of your stomach and small intestine.
-This makes it so that you don’t absorb that much calories from your food, and it also makes your stomach hold a lot less food.
-Less calories and smaller intakes are what essentially drives you to lose weight after a gastric bypass.
+The complicated explanation is that a doctor creates a small pouch for you near the opening of your stomach and connects that pouch directly to your small intestine essentially making your food skip over a large part of your stomach and small intestine.
+This makes it so that you don’t absorb that many calories from your food, and it also makes your stomach hold a lot less food.
+Fewer calories and smaller intakes are what essentially drives you to lose weight after a gastric bypass.
 After the procedure, you’ll be in the hospital for three to five days, though there are some variations of the procedure that make that already short stay, even shorter.

 A gastric bypass is not a miracle cure-all but it can help a lot.
 So think long and hard before you do it.